k8ssandra/k8ssandra/docs/content/en/docs/topics/provision-a-cluster/_index.md

       heap_size_young_generation: 1G
 ```

-The value of `size: 1` is from cassdc.yaml, which is the Cassandra DataCenter definition.
+The value of `size: 1` is from cassdc.yaml, which is the CassandraDatacenter definition.

 To scale up, you could change the `size` to 3.
 In the following example, we'll also set the name `dc1`: